Team-Resurgent/PrometheOS-Firmware/Input/Readme.md

-Place your source modchip.bin files here, so we can extract the bootloader from it.
+Place your source modchip bin (named as below) files here, so we can extract the bootloader from it.

-Ensure name of files is as follows:

 prometheos-aladdin1mb.bin
 prometheos-aladdin2mb.bin